zannloo/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-Provided path is invalid
+Provided path is invalid.

     * 2a1.
 ProfBook shows an error message.

       Use case resumes at step 1.

 * 2b.
-Command has no arguments
+Command has no arguments.

     * 2b1.
 ProfBook shows list of children under current directory.